edgefarm/edgefarm/docs/knowledge-base/gettingstarted/example-application.md

 10. The `cpu` resources the container is allowed to consume.
 11. The `memory` the container is allowed to consume.
 12. `traits` are additional configuration parameters that can be added to the component.
 13. There is one trait of type `edgefarm-network` added to the component.
-This trait is used to connect the component to the `EdgeFarm.network`.
+This trait is used to connect the component to the `edgefarm.network`.
 14. The `name` of the network to connect to.
 15. The `subnetwork` of the network to connect to.
 16. The `user` of the network to connect with.

 The application contains one component called `producer` that runs our OCI image mentioned before.
 The component is deployed to all nodes, that the corresponding nodepool has the label `example=producer`.
 There are also some limits defined how much CPU resources and memory the container is allowed to consume.
 If the application shall be enabled to communicate with a network, a trait of type `edgefarm-network` must be added.
 In this case, the component is connected to the network `example-network` and the user `publish` is allowed to publish data to the network.
 We can define multiple sub-networks in the network definition.
 In this case, the component is connected to the sub-network `edge-to-cloud`.
-We referenced a `EdgeFarm.network`.
+We referenced a `edgefarm.network`.
 So let's define it.
 Without the network resource the application would not be able to start.
 The following snippet shows the network definition:

 ```yaml
 apiVersion: streams.network.edgefarm.io/v1alpha1 #(1)!